What should you put on your CTO resume?

 - Intuitive next text suggestion

-You have reached the end of our CTO Resume 2020 Blog:
+You have reached the end of our Resume for the CTO Blog:

 - Don't write a generic resume.
 Customize it for each job.